 Here is a listing of the electives we have enjoyed so far or those we plan to study this year.

-- Triple 1070 – (my review) our high schoolers will continue building Biblical financial foundations for a lifetime.
+- Triple 1070 – (my review but I am not sure this is available any more) our high schoolers will continue building Biblical financial foundations for a lifetime.

 - Robotics Course – Totally Simple Version (by Barb Harmony-Art Mom) – Our son will be following this course this year.